The End of Brady

 But what Brady and Belichick accomplished went beyond statistics: they taught Patriots fans and Patriots haters alike to believe in magic.
 No matter how dire things looked, when Belichick and Brady were involved there was always—always—a chance.
 Across his career, Brady engineered 42 fourth-quarter comebacks—nine of them in the playoffs (the same number, I note, as Joe Montana and John Elway combined).
 He’s like Thor, or Superman, or Greta Thunberg—when everything looks lost, he arrives to save the day.

 Fourteen-point underdogs against the St. Louis Rams (“the Greatest Show on Turf”) in Super Bowl XXXVI, in Brady’s first year as quarterback, in 2002?
 No problem.
-Down ten points to the Seattle Seahawks in the fourth quarter of Super Bowl XLIX, in 2015?
+Down 10 points to the Seattle Seahawks in the fourth quarter of Super Bowl XLIX, in 2015?
 No problem.
-Down 28-3 at halftime against the Atlanta Falcons in Super Bowl LI, in 2017?
+Down 28–3 at halftime against the Atlanta Falcons in Super Bowl LI, in 2017?
 No problem.

 After two decades of this, we’d become accustomed to Brady’s Lazarus act, his ability to bring the Patriots back from the dead again and again.
-(Part of the joy of rooting for the Patriots over the last decade was watching them defy premature obituaries.
+Part of the joy of rooting for the Patriots over the last decade was watching them defy premature obituaries.
 “Let’s face it, they’re not good anymore,” ESPN analyst Trent Dilfer famous declaimed after the Patriots had gotten creamed by the Kansas City Chiefs early in the 2014 season; the Patriots went on to win the Super Bowl that year.
-“Tom Brady is going to be a bum,” Max Kellerman, another ESPN analyst, said before the 2016 season, predicting that his career was about to take a dive; Brady won Super Bowls two of the next three years.)
+“Tom Brady is going to be a bum,” Max Kellerman, another ESPN analyst, said before the 2016 season, predicting that his career was about to take a dive; Brady won Super Bowls in two of the next three years.

-The run of Patriot dominance is so long that if you watch TV clips from games in Brady’s first season, they’re from a different era of technological history: The resolution isn’t as crisp, the replays are grainy.
+The run of Patriot dominance is so long that if you watch TV clips from games in Brady’s first season, they’re from a different era of technological history: The resolution isn’t as crisp; the replays are grainy.
 A lot of the iconic commentators from then are now long retired (John Madden) if not dead (Pat Summerall).
 When Brady started his first game, Friends was the most popular show on television, and ER was still third-most popular.
 The nation was still reeling from 9/11.
 The second NFL game Tom Brady ever started, on October 7, 2001, coincided with the launch of air strikes on Afghanistan, just a half hour before kickoff.
 Some Americans who will be casting their first presidential ballots next fall had not yet been born.

 Over time, Patriots fans grew to worship—the word is not too strong—Tom Brady.
 Non-Patriot fans grew to fear and despise him.
-But everyone, fan and foe, benefited from the Patriots greatness he and Belichick produced.
+But everyone, fan and foe, benefited from the Patriot greatness he and Belichick produced.
 Because who wants a mediocre nemesis, an Evil Empire that is not fearsomely invincible?
 Darth Vader and Emperor Palpatine would hardly quicken the pulse in the same way if they had the career win-loss record of, say, the Jacksonville Jaguars.
 Horror movies would lose their punch if the monster didn’t keep coming back, again and again, sometimes even after a stake seems to have been driven through its heart.
 Which is why on Saturday night, long after the game was over, Twitter was littered with comments from Tom Brady haters about how they were still worried the Patriots were somehow going to come back to win the game.

-Though it’s hard to remember this now—because Patriot Greatness has spanned a full generation—there was a time when Tom Brady was not widely reviled outside of New England, but rather was the plucky underdog, the little back-up quarterback who could.
+Though it’s hard to remember this now—because Patriot greatness has spanned a full generation—a time did exist when Tom Brady was not widely reviled outside of New England, but rather was the plucky underdog, the little backup quarterback who could.
 Whose coach didn’t trust him to throw the ball and was limited to managing a careful, ball-control offense.
 Who was a 14-point underdog in that first Super Bowl, in 2002.
-Boston had not yet entered its latest period of overweening sports dominance: The Red Sox were still mired in eight decades of flamboyant futility; the Celtics hadn’t won a championship since the ‘80s; the Bruins hadn’t won one since the ‘70s.
+Boston had not yet entered its latest period of overweening sports dominance: The Red Sox were still mired in eight decades of flamboyant futility; the Celtics hadn’t won a championship since the ’80s; the Bruins hadn’t won one since the ’70s.
 Brady himself was not yet the actress-impregnating, supermodel-marrying, business-empire-promoting, multi-millionaire magazine-cover icon he would become.
 In fact, he lived, rather charmingly, with his sister, in a working-class city south of Boston.

-Were it not for a fluke (and nearly lethal) hit by New York Jet defensive back Mo Lewis on Drew Bledsoe in a routine early-season game in 2001, one wonders if Brady would ever have transcended the permanent back-up status for which, by draft number (he was picked in the sixth round) and general appearance (have you seen his shirtless photo from the 2000 NFL combine?
-Or the video of his 40-meter-dash there?) he seemed destined.
+Were it not for a fluke (and nearly lethal) hit by New York Jet defensive back Mo Lewis on Drew Bledsoe in a routine early-season game in 2001, one wonders if Brady would have ever transcended the permanent backup status for which, by draft number (he was picked in the sixth round) and general appearance (have you seen his shirtless photo from the 2000 NFL combine?
+Or the video of his 40-meter-dash there?), he seemed destined.
 Maybe his innate talent and drive would have propelled him to greatness in any case, but it’s interesting to contemplate a counterfactual history where he remained mired in relative anonymity—or where, who knows, he goes on to end up in the baseball Hall of Fame.
-(In the late 1990s, the Montreal Expos had drafted him a catcher, projecting him as an all-star.)
+(In the late 1990s, the Montreal Expos had drafted him as a catcher, projecting him as an all-star.)

 In truth, the Patriots may have been decaying, as empires do, into late-stage decadence for a while: Spygate, Deflategate, Aaron Hernandez’s murder trial and suicide, owner Bob Kraft’s charges in Florida, the misbegotten Antonio Brown experiment, the organization’s friendly relationship with Donald Trump.
 Critics say this revealed the Dorian-Gray-style inner rot that made the Patriots easier to hate.